 Carving Water, Painting Voice

 Helen created an installation with artist Kazu Nakagawa, Carving Water, Painting Voice, for the 2017 HEADLAND Sculpture on the Gulf event—a popular public sculpture trail around the Matiatia/Church Bay headland of Waiheke Island, which ran January-February 2017.
 This work was aquired by New Zealand Maritime Museum into its permanent collection.
-The collaboration has been extended with additional contributions—poetry by Riemke Ensing and topologies by Andrew Caldwell—for exhibition at the Museum's Edmiston Gallery from November 2018 to the end of March 2019.
+The collaboration has been extended with additional contributions—poetry by Riemke Ensing and topologies by A. Caldwell—for exhibition at the Museum's Edmiston Gallery from November 2018 to the end of March 2019.

 Carving Water, Painting Voice is based around a Niuean Vaka (outrigger canoe) restored by Kazu that sits in a bed of paddles created by him.
 The work evokes migrations past and present—a poignant topic in light of the Syrian exodus—the movement of refugees and explorers.
 It contemplates how an infusion of new stories has changed the way we see ourselves as New Zealanders in a world that now has fewer borders.
 Helen, aided by Ku Nakagawa, recorded stories and songs of displacement in the native languages of immigrants and travellers, weaving them into a sonic bed for the sculpture.
-A website dedicated to the work is here.
 A short film on the making of the work can be viewed here.

 Immersed in Art